-The Group has classified its wholly owned Subsidiary, namely Emirates Lebanon Bank S.A.L. (the 'Subsidiary') as held for sale.
+The Group has classified its wholly owned Subsidiary, namely Emirates Lebanon Bank S.A.L. (the 'Subsidiary') as held for sale with effect from 1 April 2023.

 The sale should be expected to qualify for recognition as a completed sale within one year from the date of classification in order to meet the condition for classification as held for sale under IFRS 5 (subject to limited exceptions).